SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

     extracellular space.
 If these IDs are not uniform, despite referring to the same reactions or species, the CommunityModel class cannot determine their equivalence accurately.

-    Please ensure that the corresponding IDs for these reactions and species are harmonized to guarantee the proper functioning of the CommunityModel.
+    Please ensure that the corresponding IDs for these reactions and species are compatible to guarantee the proper functioning of the community model.